swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 - the displayed complementary info of the credential
 - attributes of the credential

-All these visible or readible features are set and configured by the issuer/verifier in his metadata.
+All these visibility or readability features are set and configured by the issuer/verifier in their metadata.

 Below is an example of how various credentials are displayed in different situations in the swiyu app.